-I received my B.Sc. in biology with a minor geography from the University of Saskatchewan.
+I was born and raised on a grain farm in Saskatchewan, Canada.
+I received my B.Sc. in biology with a minor in geography from the University of Saskatchewan.
 While in school and a few years following graduation, I did contract work for several graduate research projects, non-profit organizations, and provincial government ministries.
-One of these projects focused on processing owl pellets at the Royal Saskatchewan Museum, which inspired my decision to go back to school and get my M.Sc. in biology.
-My M.Sc. thesis used these owl pellets to examine the landscape-level influences of habitat and weather on small mammal communities (i.e., rodents and shrews).
-I am now continuing this research by focusing on the impacts of agriculture on rodent species distributions across the Canadian prairies.
+One of these projects focused on processing burrowing and great horned owl pellets, which inspired my decision to go back to school and get my M.Sc. in biology.
+My M.Sc. thesis used the same owl pellet dataset to examine the landscape-level influences of habitat and weather on small mammal communities (i.e., rodents and shrews).
+I am now continuing this research in my Ph.D. program by focusing on the impacts of land modification for agricultural production on rodent species distributions across the Canadian prairies.